Custom Snippet

 s.onload = function(e) {

-// Pass the options to the constructor to use the custom container
+// Pass opts to the constructor to use the custom container

 window.Fairing = Fairing(API_KEY, CUSTOMER_ID, opts);